Renderthegreat/electroServer/readme.md

 #### 1. Installation:

-- Clone the Nexus Server Program repository from [GitHub Repository Link].
+- Clone the Nexus Server Program repository from [[GitHub Repository](https://github.com/Renderthegreat/Nexus.Server.js)].
 - Install Node.js and npm if not already installed on your system.
 - Navigate to the program directory in your terminal and run `npm install` to install dependencies.